MrRomanoSays/persons-api/readme.md

 ### TROUBLESHOOTING STATUS CODE MESSAGES

-200 - Successful action
+200 - The request has succeeded.
-201 - Created new document
+201 - The request has been fulfilled and resulted in a new document being created.
-407 - Conflict in database
+409 - The request could not be completed due to a conflict with the current state of the database.
+This code is only allowed in situations where it is expected that the user might be able to resolve the conflict and resubmit the request.
-404 -
+404 - The server has not found anything matching the Request.